PraveenRaja42/PraveenRaja42/README.md

 # Hi, I'm Praveen Raja 👋

 I'm a deep learning engineer who loves to explore new challenges and learn new things.
-I'm passionate about computer vision, natural language processing, NeRF, and I enjoy applying my skills and knowledge to solve real-world problems.
+My expertise lies in Computer Vision, NLP, NeRF, Generative AI and I'm particularly enthusiastic about Transformer neural nets and applying them on various domains.

 ## 🚀 Some of my projects